-Race-by-race Competitors and their drivers will not score points towards the Teams and Drivers classifications, with the exception of drivers who have previously competed for a full-season Competitor and with the approval of the Sporting Board and ASN.
+c.
+One-off or returning Race-by-race Competitors and their drivers which do not comply with 6.4 (b) above will not score points towards the Teams and Drivers classifications, with the exception of drivers who have previously competed for a full-season Competitor and with the approval of the Sporting Board and ASN.
 Any such exception will be notified in writing in accordance with NCR D.8.